 Now, software development is a serious endeavor that requires a lot of time, skill, dedication, and responsibility.
 Most businesses that need these services don’t have endless budgets, so it’s important for them to get things right the first time.
 When failure and risk is not an option, what do you do?
 You make sure your investment is worth it.

 Specialized freelance platforms were built with a primary motive to solve some of the common problems that arose in the large freelance marketplaces.

 On one hand, employers got tired of endless lists of low-skilled applicants with promising pitches and disappointing results.
 On the other hand, high-skilled freelancers got tired of the race to the bottom, refusing to settle for low hourly rates.
 Specialized freelance platforms sought to rebuild a bridge between these two groups by giving them what they need - a seamless experience.

-On specialized platforms like Hiremotely, hiring freelance software developers starts with a simple application form.
+On specialized platforms like Hiremotely, hiring freelance developers starts with a simple application form.
 The employer specifies the project size, lists the required skills and leaves their contact info.

 Within two days, the platform’s team assembles a small list of 2-4 developers who are the perfect fit.
 Sure, 2-4 applicants doesn’t sound like a bottomless talent pool, but that is the power of specialized networks.
 They provide you with hand-picked candidates filtered from a much larger, carefully vetted pool of professionals.